wpstudio/blazecoin/README.md

 	- The default ports are 55414 (connect) and 55413 (json rpc).
 	- First 100 blocks only receive 13 coins
 	- Premined 1% in order to do matching fire grants.
 (Read more in the foundation area)

+Note - Make sure you are always using the `master branch` for production use.
+The `dev branch` is for testing and coding.